nonrice/nonrice.github.io/about.md

 permalink: /about/
 ---
 # My name is Eric.
-I am currently <span id="age"></span> years old.
 I enjoy programming.
 Programming related things I do include competitive programming, machine learning, and making I feel like making.

 Another thing I have a passion for is creating 3D animations.
 I upload them [here.](https://www.instagram.com/xarchhh) Taking good photos has also been something I enjoy doing.
 You can find them [here.](https://www.500px.com/p/widefin)